 Court Records are public, and are accessible by anyone.
 They include a court case file that contains a docket sheet and all documents filed in the case.
 You can access the court records on the website, or at Clerk of Court where the case was filed.

 Each state maintains records of someone’s criminal past.
 These state databases are connected so you are able to track criminal histories from other states.
-You are able to go to the Patrick County Courthouse and inquire, or check the website.
-You must know which county the crime occured in, and in the event that the crime was in a completely different state, you might have to pay for a more complete search.
+You are able to go to the Patrick County Courthouse and inquire in person, or you can check the website.
+You must know which county the crime occurred in, and in the event that the crime was in a completely different state, you might have to pay for a more complete search.

 When you look up someone’s criminal record you will be able to find out if a person has ever been arrested, charged or convicted for crimes, which include: